 Enrollment in government programs (Medicaid and Medicare) didn’t change much during this time.
-About 19 percent of the population enrolled in these programs in 2013 compared to 20% since 2018.2
+Twenty percent of the population enrolled in these programs in 2013 compared to 19.3% since 2019.2

 For 2020, slightly more people bought coverage through the Health Insurance Marketplace than the year before.

 You can learn more about Utah health insurance below.

 Buying Utah Health Insurance for Individuals, Families, and Self-Employed Entrepreneurs

 Most Utahns get individual and family health insurance through an employer.3 Those without access to employer coverage can buy an ACA plan through the Marketplace.
 Self-employed residents with no employees can also use the Marketplace.

 ACA plans are required to cover pre-existing conditions, and you can’t be denied a policy due to health.
 They provide essential health benefits, such as prescription drug coverage, hospitalization, and free preventive care.
 If children enroll, plans must also provide them with vision and dental benefits.

 Private insurers sell plans via the federal Marketplace or exchange at Healthcare.gov.
 Some insurers sell off the exchange.
 You can buy any policy available in your area, which includes bronze, silver, gold, and platinum.
 Each plan pays for a certain percentage of covered care from 60% (bronze) to 90% (platinum).

 Utah Health Insurance Marketplace Enrollment